jinalshah/devops-images/README.md

 ## How do I use the DevOps Images?

-The full documentation of the DevOps Images can be accessed here [https://jinal-shah.gitlab.io/devops/images](https://jinal-shah.gitlab.io/devops/images)
+The full documentation on the DevOps Images can be accessed here: [https://jinal-shah.gitlab.io/devops/images](https://jinal-shah.gitlab.io/devops/images)